Anchorsify/Anchorsify.github.io/_pages/Mist.md

 #### -=[ Hyouton - Ice Release ]=-
 Touu have the ability to use one of the coveted advanced chakra natures: Ice Release, combining the flexibility of water with the penetrating power of wind.

-You may convert any Suiton or Fuuton into a Hyouton technique, with the following changes:
+Any Suiton or Fuuton technique can be converted to Fuuton as a Chakra +5, Speed +0 link, with the following changes:

- - +5 Chakra cost
  - Hyouton inflicts Piercing wounds, and blocking reduces the damage of Hyouton techniques by 25% less.
  - Hyouton’s damage for the purpose of wounding is considered 25% higher, which stacks additively with other increases on converted techniques (50% + 25% = 75%)
  - You may forego rolling any or all of the damage dice when using a Hyouton technique, treating the result of those dice as equal to one higher than half the die size (d4’s become 3, d6’s become 4, d8’s become 5, etc).
 You must declare how many dice you are applying this to before rolling damage.
  - Fuuton converted to Hyouton may not be used with a fan, and gain a gallons of water requirement equal to 1/5 their Chakra cost.
  - Any technique which would add gallons of water to the battlefield instead leave behind an equivalent amount of ice, as if it had been frozen by Water Sky Convergence (this doesn’t include the gallons needed to perform the technique, but does apply to the water created by a Hyouton Water Creation technique); this works the same with techniques which remove water, removing the same amount of Ice
  - Hyouton techniques inflict Frostbite equal to the rank of the jutsu (E = 1, D = 2, etc)

- - Hyouton is weak against Katon, and strong against Doton and Suiton
+Hyouton is weak against Katon, and strong against Doton and Suiton

 ###### --( Frostbite )--
 This is a status effect.
 As someone is struck by Hyouton, their core body temperature begins to lower from the extreme cold, slowing their movements and actions.
 Frostbite inflicts an Immobilization penalty equal to its severity, and for each point of Frostbite someone has, they take 1% of their current Vitality in damage every 10 IC.
 If they have no Vitality remaining, the damage is calculated and done to their HP, instead.